-Figure \ref{fig:atan}(a) shows the variation of Eq.~(\ref{eq:3}) with respect to $\theta_1$ and $\theta_2$.
-It is noteworthy that this variation exhibits strong nonlinearity for a certain condition.
-Rapid changes are observed around $(\theta_1,\theta_2)=(0,\pi/2)$, $(\pi/2,0)$, $(\pi/2,\pi)$, and $(\pi,\pi/2)$.
+Figure \ref{fig:atan}(a) shows the variation of the first term of Eq.~(\ref{eq:3}) with respect to $\theta_1$ and $\theta_2$.
+It is noteworthy that this variation exhibits strong nonlinearity around $(\theta_1,\theta_2)=(0,\pi/2)$, $(\pi/2,0)$, $(\pi/2,\pi)$, and $(\pi,\pi/2)$.
 In Fig.~\ref{fig:atan}(b), the variation of the Pancharatnam phase with $\theta_2$ is plotted for different values of $\theta_1$.
 The figure shows that the smaller the value of $\theta_1$, the faster is the change in the Pancharatnam phase with respect to $\theta_2$ near $\theta_2=\pi/2$.
-We observe this nonlinear variation as a quick displacement of the fringes when we change $\theta_1$ or $\theta_2$ by rotating LP$_1$ or LP$_2$.
+We can observe this nonlinear variation as a rapid displacement of the fringes when we change $\theta_2$ by rotating LP$_2$.